tamber/tamber-ruby/README.md

 #### Up Next

 Don't make an item page a deadend.
 Keep users engaged by creating paths of discovery as they navigate from item to item, always showing the right mix of items they should check out next.
-Just add the id of the item that the user is navigating to / looking at.
+Just supply the user and the item that they are navigating to / looking at.

 ```rb
 begin